A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Conclusions

 \section{Conclusions}

 In this work, we present the first comprehensive assessment of existing attack and defense strategies in the context of LLM security.
 Additionally, we contribute to the field by releasing the first framework specifically designed for assessing the robustness of LLMs against various threats.
 We selected nine attacks and seven defensive mechanisms from existing literature and software libraries for our analysis.
-Our experimentation, conducted on three distinct models, reveals that \textbf{Template} methods are notably effective, with an average of 78 templates identified as critical for thwarting jailbreak attempts.
-Regarding \textbf{Generative} methods, GPTFuzz emerged as the most efficacious.
-Our investigation into question categorization demonstrated that all three models exhibit enhanced resilience against queries related to harmful content and illegal activities.
+Our experimentation, conducted on three distinct models, reveals that \textbf{Template} methods are notably effective, with 78 templates technique identified as the most powerful one.
+Regarding \textbf{Generative} methods, GPTFuzz emerged as the most effective given the experiment budget.
+Our investigation into question categorization demonstrated that all three models exhibit enhanced resilience against queries related to unlawful practice, harmful content and illegal activities.
 However, our analysis of current defensive measures indicates a general ineffectiveness, with \textit{Bergeron} showing comparatively better performance.
 We highlight the necessity of establishing a uniform baseline for jailbreak detection, as existing defenses employ varied methodologies, and the need to develop better defense techniques.
 Additionally, our study observed the impact of using the '[/INST]' marker in the \textit{Llama} model.
 Looking forward, we aim to continuously incorporate evolving attacks and defenses into our framework, thereby providing a dynamic overview of the field's progression.